-1967 Eldorado headlight actuator repaired
+1967 Eldorado Headlight Actuator repaired

-After my last repairs at the car - read below - the right headlight door would no longer close properly.
+After my last repairs at the car, the right headlight door did no longer close properly.
 Only if I wiggled on the vacuum hose on the actuator which is responsible for opening the door (the green hose), the door would eventually close.
 So I thought that the actuator was shot and I ordered one from a 1969 Camaro RS which looks almost identical with the only difference being the rod ends which are completely different on the Camaro.
 The original mounting pins on the Eldorado are screwed on and can be removed pretty easily from the rod, which has a thread on the end.
 On the Camaro actuators, the rod end is pressed in place and the rod has no thread at all...
 So one would have to find a way to switch the rod ends and modify the reproduction actuators...

 The instructions on the reproduction part mentioned that one could use silicone spray to lube the internals of the actuator through the vacuum inlets - this would also make the rubber parts in there soft for a better sealing.
 So I thought it might be a good idea to spray something in my old part and really soak it...